beauty

 Blue Mountains Leisure Centres (BMLC), part of Blue Mountains City Council, shared the conditions of entry to various swim centres, including Katoomba Sports and Aquatic Centre, Springwood Aquatic and Fitness Centre, Blackheath Pool and Glenbrook Swim Centre.

-After confusion from visitors, BMLC confirmed in a now-deleted Facebook post: "Thongs and G-string swimwear is not acceptable for males or females when visiting our leisure centres," adding that "bikinis are acceptable and considered recognised swimwear".
+After confusion from visitors, BMLC confirmed in a since-deleted Facebook post: "Thongs and G-string swimwear is not acceptable for males or females when visiting our leisure centres," adding that "bikinis are acceptable and considered recognised swimwear".

 Cue: National outrage.